PatJ-CQU/e-portfolio-4-Censorship-and-Government/README.md

 This is a video by the ABC.
 This video in particular is about the Australian e-safety commissioner legally fighting Elon Musk owner of X. This video is to do with a video being taken down in Australia, where the e-safety commissioner wanted the video deleted not just blocked.

 ### Justification
+I chose this video as it is an example of the Australian governments and e-safety commissioner trying to censor a video on the internet.
+This is an example of them not just wanting stuff from being blocked in the country but the step further and having it removed entirely.

 ## Artefact 4: